vipulnaik/working-drafts/lesswrong/to-err-is-neural-select-logs-with-chatgpt.md

 example.
 But when it elaborates, it provides the reason why no example is possible!
 And yet it does not realize that it has done so.

+It also does the multiplication correctly to begin with, but then makes multiple mistakes when elaborating on the multiplication, and then again when multiplying three numbers.

 > Vipul: Can the product of two negative numbers be negative?

 > **Yes, the product of two negative numbers can be negative.** *As I